luadamek/PyMomentumValidation/README.md

 ```
 Where >>NUM<< has been replaced by a node number such as 1, 2 or 3.

 ## Create a python virtual environment with and setup an lcg view.
+Install atlas-plots
 ```
 git clone https://gitlab.cern.ch/luadamek/lcg_virtualenv.git
 git clone https://gitlab.cern.ch/luadamek/PyMomentumValidation.git